brianhanifin/brianhanifin.com/_posts/2020-02-13-diy-irrigation-controller-esphome-home-assistant.md

 1. Create a reliable Irrigation Controller.
 2. Make it self sufficient:

-  * Does not require Home Assistant to start a schedule session.
+- Does not require Home Assistant to start a schedule session.
-  * Use Home Assistant only to edit the schedule, manually start a cycle, and to monitor progress.
+- Use Home Assistant only to edit the schedule, manually start a cycle, and to monitor progress.

 ### Irrigation Controller Supplies

-* [Sonoff 4CH Pro R2][amazon-sonoff4chpro]
+- [Sonoff 4CH Pro R2][amazon-sonoff4chpro] (<- the new R3 should work)
-* [Elk TRG2440 24VAC, 40 VA AC Transformer][amazon-transformer]
+- [Elk TRG2440 24VAC, 40 VA AC Transformer][amazon-transformer]
-* [Irrigation Controller Outdoor Enclosure][amazon-enclosure] (Optional: if you already have a safe place for your controller).
+- [Irrigation Controller Outdoor Enclosure][amazon-enclosure] (Optional: if you already have a safe place for your controller).
-* Electrical extension cord: I ended up cutting a spare extension cord I had, I stripped the ends of the wires to power the Sonoff.
+- Electrical extension cord: I ended up cutting a spare extension cord I had, I stripped the ends of the wires to power the Sonoff.

 ## What was needed regardless of the controller used